 All properties on Key Peninsula, Fox Island and Anderson Island will have the directional in their address changed.
 Directional changes will affect about 17,000 properties.
 This will change the directionals KPN, KPS, FI, and AI in the following ways:

 About 375 of these properties will also have their street name and/or house number changed.
 These properties have been identified because house numbers are out of sequence, on the wrong side of the road, or they are not addressed off of the correct road.
 These problems make it more difficult for emergency responders to find the right location.

 For all addresses on Key Peninsula, Anderson Island, and Fox Island, your directional will change.
 For about 375 properties, a new address may be necessary to make sure emergency services can find your property.

-We have built an interactive map you can use to search for your property using your parcel number or current address.
-This will tell you what your proposed new address is.
 If you have questions or concerns about the address that has been assigned to you, please contact us at (253) 798-8575 or firstname.lastname@example.org.

 When will these changes happen?

 This change will go into effect April 1, 2018.
 Property owners will receive a mailing with their new address in March 2018.
 Below is a timeline of the address change process.

 Pierce County is updating addressing to come into compliance with Next Generation 911.
 Next Generation 911 will update the existing 911 infrastructure from a phone system that only accepts calls to an Internet-based system that will allow voice calls, photos, video, and text messages.